Whitecourt Area Update

 Wildfire update

-Since January 1, 2024 there has been one wildfire reported in the Whitecourt Forest Area, which has been extinguished.
+Since January 1, 2024 there have been four wildfires reported in the Whitecourt Forest Area, which have all been extinguished.

-There are currently new wildfires burning in the Whitecourt Forest Area.
+There are currently two wildfires burning in the Whitecourt Forest Area.
 They are carryover fires from the 2023 wildfire season.
-They are all under control and being monitored by firefighters.
+They are under control and being monitored by firefighters.

-For more information on the current wildfire situation, visit Alberta Wildfire Status.
+For more information on the current wildfire situation, visit Alberta Wildfire Status or download the AB Wildfire Status app for Apple and Android

 Now hiring

 Are you interested in joining the Alberta Wildfire team this summer?
-We hire a variety of positions for the 2024 wildfire season.
+We are hiring a variety of positions for the 2024 wildfire season, including wildland firefighters.
 Apply today through the Alberta Jobs portal

 426502001_412372424675857_5848351091756633569_n